National Organizations & Websites

 www.cancersupportcommunity.org

 Provides free psychological and emotional support to cancer patients and their families.
-They offer support groups on stress reduction and cancer education workshops‚ nutrition guidance‚ exercise sessions and social events.
+They offer support groups on stress reduction and cancer education workshops‚ nutrition guidance‚ exercise sessions, and social events.
+Their cancer support hotline is provided below.

 Contact: